 How much the surgery will affect a tattoo mainly depends on the tattoo’s placement.

 - Ribcage or above: Tattoos on the ribcage or higher likely won’t be significantly altered, though there’s a chance they could become stretched.

 - Center of the abdomen: If a tattoo is between the ribcage and belly button, it will likely be stretched and may move slightly down toward the lower abdomen.

 - Lower abdomen: Since the skin is pulled down and the excess is removed, tattoos on the lower abdomen may be partially or completely removed.

 Large Tattoo Considerations

-For those considering a tummy tuck who are concerned about how it will affect their tattoo, a consultation with a board-certified plastic surgeon is the best way to get personalized information.
+For those considering a tummy tuck and are concerned about how it will affect their tattoo, a consultation with a plastic surgeon is the best way to get personalized information.
 There may be a way to adjust the incision site and the amount of pulling involved to avoid too much distortion of the tattoo.

 Your Next Steps

-If you think you would benefit from a tummy tuck in Washington, DC, but concerns about tattoos are holding you back, request a consultation at the Center for Plastic Surgery to learn more about how you can achieve your best body.
+If you think you would benefit from a tummy tuck in Washington, DC, but concerns about tattoos are holding you back, request a consultation at Center for Plastic Surgery to learn more about how you can achieve your best body.
 Please contact us online or call (703) 560-2850 to make your appointment.